meteonomiqs/gtm-weather/README.md

 ## Features

 The `meteonomiqs - weather tag` allows you to enrich your Google Analytics user sessions with the user's local weather conditions!
+The newest Version 3.0 of the WeatherTag4Analytics is

 The version history can be found here: [VERSIONS.md]